NewsResearch

 Natalia Gala

-Natalia is a first-year student majoring in conservation biology.
+Natalia is a second-year student majoring in conservation biology.
 Her favourite pastime is exploring other planets by writing dystopian science fiction.
 When not inventing alien civilizations, she’s learning languages or running.

 Related Articles